-- 31. Women's access to education and training is addressed, inter alia, in strategic objectives B.3 and F.2 of the Beijing Platform for Action, which call for action to improve women's access to vocational training, science and technology, and continuing education; and facilitate women's equal access to resources, employment, markets and trade.
-Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include: - Develop and implement education, training and retraining policies for women, especially young women and women re-entering the labour market, to provide skills to meet the needs of a changing socio-economic context for improving their employment opportunities (Beijing Platform for Action, para 82(a)); - Ensure equal access for women to effective job training, retraining, counseling and placement services that are not limited to traditional employment areas (Beijing Platform for Action, para 166 (j)); - Highlight the interlinkage between education and training policies, on the one hand, and labour market policies, on the other hand, with an emphasis on the employment and employability of women.
+31. Women's access to education and training is addressed, inter alia, in strategic objectives B.3 and F.2 of the Beijing Platform for Action, which call for action to improve women's access to vocational training, science and technology and continuing education, and facilitate women's equal access to resources, employment, markets and trade.
+Actions proposed in the Beijing Platform for Action and other outcomes of intergovernmental processes include:

+- Developing and implementing education, training and retraining policies for women, especially young women and women re-entering the labour market, to provide skills to meet the needs of a changing socio-economic context for improving their employment opportunities (Beijing Platform for Action, para.
+82 (a)); - Ensuring equal access for women to effective job training, retraining, counselling and placement services that are not limited to traditional employment areas (ibid., para.
+166 (j)); - Highlighting the interlinkage between education and training policies, on the one hand, and labour market policies, on the other hand, with an emphasis on the employment and employability of women.
 In order to enhance the employability of women, basic education and vocational qualifications, in particular in the fields of science and technology, are of great importance.
-In view of the high presence of women in flexible work-time schemes and atypical work, it is particularly important to facilitate women's participation in "on-the-job training" so that they can secure their jobs and promote their careers (CSW agreed conclusions 1997/4, para 6);

-- Promote and support the elimination of biases in the educational system so as to counteract the gender segregation of the labour market, enhance the employability of women, and effectively improve women's skills and broaden women's access to career choices, in particular in science, new technologies and other potential and innovative areas of expansion in terms of employment (CSW agreed conclusions 1997/3, para 3); - Develop policies and programmes to enhance the employability of women and their access to quality jobs, through improving access to formal, non-formal and vocational training, lifelong learning and retraining, long-distance education, including in information and communications technology and entrepreneurial skills, particularly in developing countries, to support women's empowerment in the different stages of their lives (A/RES/S-23/3, para 82 (e)); - Take action to increase women's participation and to bring about a balanced representation of women and men in all sectors and occupations in the labour market, inter alia, by encouraging the creation or expansion of institutional networks to support the career development and promotion of women (A/RES/S-23/3, para 82(f)); - Encourage and support the education of girls in science, mathematics, new technologies, including information technologies, and technical subjects, and encourage women, including through career advising, to seek employment in high-growth and high-wage sectors and jobs (A/RES/S-23/3, para 82(i)); - Eliminate discrimination, ensure equal rights and access and actively enable participation by women and girls in education and training at all levels, including by developing programmes with the aim of equipping women with business, trade, information and communication technology and entrepreneurship skills (CSW resolution 49/8, para 4).
+In view of the high presence of women in flexible work-time schemes and atypical work, it is particularly important to facilitate women's participation in "on-the-job training" so that they can secure their jobs and promote their careers (1997 agreed conclusions of the Commission, para.
+6); - Promoting and supporting the elimination of biases in the educational system so as to counteract the gender segregation of the labour market, enhance the employability of women and effectively improve women's skills and broaden women's access to career choices, in particular in science, new technologies and other potential and innovative areas of expansion in terms of employment (ibid., para.
+3); - Developing policies and programmes to enhance the employability of women and their access to quality jobs, through improving access to formal, informal and vocational training, lifelong learning, retraining and long-distance education, including in information and communication technology and entrepreneurial skills, particularly in developing countries, to support women's empowerment in the different stages of their lives (General Assembly resolution S-23/3, para.
+82 (e)); - Taking action to increase women's participation and to bring about a balanced representation of women and men in all sectors and occupations in the labour market, inter alia, by encouraging the creation or expansion of institutional networks to support the career development and promotion of women (ibid., para.
+82 (f)); - Encouraging and supporting the education of girls in science, mathematics, new technologies, including information technologies, and technical subjects and encouraging women, including through career advising, to seek employment in high-growth and high-wage sectors and jobs (ibid., para.
+82 (i)); - Eliminating discrimination, ensuring equal rights and access and actively enabling participation by women and girls in education and training at all levels, including by developing programmes with the aim of equipping women with business, trade, information and communication technology and entrepreneurship skills (Commission resolution 49/8, para.
+4).